learn-co-curriculum/dsc-gradient-descent-intro/README.md

 ## Introduction

-In previous sections we used Scikit-Learn, Statsmodels and ad-hoc OLS programming to find the best fit line when building a linear regression model.
-We also mentioned, however, that using closed-form Ordinary Least Squares programming might become computationally expensive when there are many features.
+It's possible to solve for the optimal values of a regression using closed-form Ordinary Least Squares programming when there are a limited number of features, but this process might become computationally expensive when there are many features.
 Therefore, iterative algorithms like the *gradient descent* algorithm are the basis of many models in statistics and machine learning!

 You previously saw how after choosing the slope and y-intercept values of a regression line, we can calculate the residual sum of squares (RSS) and related root mean squared error.
 We can use either the RSS or RMSE to calculate the accuracy of a line.
 In this lesson we'll use the RSS to iteratively find the best fit line for our problem at hand!